 RFE/RL’s Belarusian Service: Radio Svaboda

-RFE/RL's Radio Svaboda is one of the leading providers of news and analysis to Belarusian audiences in their own language.
-It is a bulwark against pervasive Russian propaganda, and a trailblazer on social media.
+RFE/RL's Radio Svaboda is one of the leading providers of news and analysis to Belarusian audiences in their language.
+It counters pervasive disinformation and is a trailblazer on social media.

 Facts & Stats about Belarus

 - Population: 9.42 Million (World Bank estimate, 2019)

 - Most Common Languages: Belarusian, Russian, Ukranian, Polish, Yiddish